adoptium/adoptium.net/content/blog/solaris-win32-removal/index.md

 ## Windows 32-bit builds (JDK8, 11, and 17)

-Temurin is currently built and released on the oldest three LTS JDKs but has not been shipped for JDK21 and later where [JEP 449](https://openjdk.org/jeps/449) deprecates the platform.
+On Windows 32-bit, Temurin is currently built and released for JDK 8, 11, and 17 but has not been shipped for JDK21 and later where [JEP 449](https://openjdk.org/jeps/449) deprecates the platform.
 This reflects the fact that all currently supported Windows operating systems are 64-bit and capable of running a 64-bit version of Temurin.

 Based on this it is our intention to also stop shipping the 32-bit Windows builds of Temurin in 2026.
 It is likely that typical end user scenarios on in-support operating systems will be able to use a 64-bit Temurin build.